How it works in GetMyMood

 Over time, the value comes from comparison.
 You may notice that cramps arrive before bleeding, energy changes after your period starts, or mood feels different around the same part of more than one cycle.

-When you want more context, the calendar, mood tracker, and symptom tracker pages show how period days connect with the rest of your GetMyMood history.
+When you want more context, the calendar page lets you see the same days on a date grid, and the mood tracker and symptom tracker pages show how period days connect with the rest of your GetMyMood history.